-Type of Violation(s) 2010-11 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating circumstances) 1st offense 2nd offense 3rd offense In a Restricted Use report, failure to state the use of the real estate existing as of the date of value and the use of the real estate reflected in the appraisal; and, when an opinion of highest and best use was developed by the appraiser, failure to describe the support and rationale for that opinion.
-SR 2-2(c)(ix) In a Restricted Use report, failure to clearly and conspicuously: • state all extraordinary assumptions and hypothetical conditions; and • state that their use might have affected the assignment results.
-SR 2-2(c)(x) Example #1 Although the restricted use report included an extraordinary assumption that a building could be placed upon the site and a hypothetical condition that zoning approval must be obtained to do so, there was no statement that the assumption and the condition might have affected the assignment results developed.
-Level II Level III Level IV In a Restricted Use report, failure to include a signed certification in accordance with Standards Rule 2-3.
-SR 2-2(c)(xi) Failure to include in each written appraisal report a signed certification with content similar to the one in SR 2-3.
-SR 2-3 Example #1 A certified appraiser failed to include in the certification a statement regarding significant real property assistance.
-A Trainee did provide significant real property assistance on the report.
-Level II Level III Level IV In an oral appraisal report, failure to address to the extent possible and appropriate, the substantive matters set forth in SR2-2(b).
-SR 2-4 Example #1 An appraiser reported an opinion of value verbally to his client with no other documentation.
+Type of Violation(s) 2014-15 USPAP Citation(s) Examples (also refer to the sanction matrix SANCTION on matrix and aggravating and mitigating circumstances) 1st offense 2nd offense 3rd offense In a Restricted Appraisal Report, when an opinion of highest and best use was developed by the appraiser, failure to state that opinion.
+SR 2-2(b)(x) In a Restricted Appraisal Report, failure to clearly and conspicuously: state all extraordinary assumptions and hypothetical conditions; and state that their use might have affected the assignment results.
+SR 2-2(b)(xi) Example # 1 Although the Restricted Appraisal Report included an extraordinary assumption that a building could be placed upon the site and a hypothetical condition that zoning approval must be obtained to do so, there was no statement that the assumption and the condition might have affected the assignment results developed.
+Level II Level III Level IV In a Restricted Appraisal Report, failure to include a signed certification in accordance with Standards Rule 2-3.
+SR 2-2(b)(xii) Failure to include in each written appraisal report a signed certification with content similar to the one in SR 2-3.
+SR 2-3 Example # 1 A certified appraiser failed to include in the certification a statement regarding significant real property assistance.
+A Trainee provided significant real property assistance on the report.
+Level II Level III Level IV In an oral appraisal report, failure to address to the extent possible and appropriate, the substantive matters set forth in SR 2-2(a).
+SR 2-4 Example # 1 An appraiser reported an opinion of value verbally to his client with no other documentation.
 The state appraiser regulatory agency investigator was informed by the appraiser that the assignment was considered ongoing and not complete; therefore, there was no requirement to create workfile documentation until the client acknowledged completion.
 Level III Level IV Level V